Rainmire/emotion/README.md

 ## Simplicity is key
 emotion is a lightweight Discord bot written in Node JS and supported by a MongoDB database.

 ```
-Commands:
+Actions:
   !<emote>        Send an emote

+Utility:
+  ?emotes          List all emotes
   ?add <emote>     Add a new emote.
 Use as a comment when adding an image
   ?delete <emote>  Delete an emote
-  ?emotes         List all emotes
   ?gettoken        Generate a token used to import emotes from this server
   ?import <token>  Import emotes from another server
   ?help            List all commands

 Use "help? <command>" to get more detailed information about a specific command.
 ```